mja00/mja00.github.io/_posts/2020-12-02-elixir-phoenix-site-bans.md

     )
 end
 ```
 This essentially stops any banned account from logging in.
-Now how did we handle already logged in users that get banned?
+Now how did we handle already logged-in users that get banned?
 Relatively simply.

 ---

 ## Handling logged in users that get banned

-For this I basically created an entire plug to check if the user is banned as they navigate the site, and if they get banned it invalidates their session(basically logging them out).
-The plug I created is somewhat simple, it pretty much is called on every page load, it will get the user from the connection and check if they're banned.
-If they are indeed banned it will trigger a ban user function in our user auth module(basically the same as logging out minus a redirect), and then replacing their path to our homepage(needed otherwise Cowboy gets **very** angry).
+For this, I basically created an entire plug to check if the user is banned as they navigate the site, and if they get banned, it invalidates their session(basically logging them out).
+The plug I created is somewhat simple; it is called on every page load; it will get the user from the connection and check if they’re banned.
+If they are indeed banned, it will trigger a ban user function in our user auth module(basically the same as logging out minus a redirect), and then replacing their path to our homepage(needed otherwise Cowboy gets **very** angry).

 >plugs/ban_plug.ex